Zinelabidiin/zv/index.md

 # Header 1

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+It lets you go back to previous code versions for stability and quality testing

 ## Header 2